 Apply relevant scientific models and qualitative & quantitative reasoning

 Understand representations at the macroscopic, submicroscopic, and symbolic levels, including mathematical formulae

 Understand, at an honors level, the specific topics listed in the schedule below

 This course will consist of two lectures on Monday and Thursday mornings, and two recitation sections on Thursdays (Sections H1 and H2).
-A series of demos relating to course material will be presented during lectures.
 The recitation sections will include various group active learning activities.
 No attendance will be taken during the lecture periods, but attendance will be recorded in the recitation.
 No un-excused absences are allowed (see below Attendance section).

 Lectures: Lecture sessions on Mondays and Thursday will be a mix of traditional directed lectures, problem solving examples, and independent or small group activities.
-In order to allow more time for in-class active learning activities, short videos discussing key learning objectives will sometimes be posted on Canvas prior to lecture sessions (at least two day prior to the accompanying in-person class).
-Students will be expected to watch these videos prior to the accompanying in-person lecture session.
+Lecture slides will be posted on Canvas prior to the class time.

 Recitations: Recitation sessions on Thursdays will emphasize the development of problem-solving skills related to course content that has been recently discussed in the lecture.
 Recitation activities will involve small group work designed to allow students time to collaboratively build their understanding of core chemical principles and problem-solving strategies and to allow students to refine their skills in scientific argumentation.